gabors-data-analysis/da-coding-rstats/partIII-case-studies/README.md

 Part III also covers time-series data and offers cross-validation techniques for simple time series, ARIMA and VAR models with an outlook of using the `prophet` package.

+Our general approach is to use `caret` as an umbrella package and then supply it with different packages containing different ML tools.

 ## Seminars

 There are 7 seminars connecting to Part III, however usually only 6 classes, as the last two seminars are coveres in one class.
 The usual way how this material is organized is the following: